 Have I left anything out?
 Do you have a strategy that you would to share?
 Please let us know by commenting below this article.
 Come on back and visit in January and let me know how these strategies worked for you.

-If you would like to read more articles about health, food and wellness from an international perspective, why not subscribe to BrightonYourHealth newsletter here?: Subscribe to BrightonYour Health.
-By joining us you can download your free E-report on good health tips from an international eye.
+If you would like to read more articles about health, food and wellness from an international perspective, why not subscribe to BrightonYourHealth newsletter here?
+Subscribe to BrightonYour Health.
+By joining us you can download your free E-report on good health tips with an international touch.

 Happy Holidays and Good Health to All,